-I landed Saint Petersburg from Moscow in April yet the weather was still freezing cold.
+I landed in Saint Petersburg from Moscow in April yet the weather was still freezing cold.
 Snowflakes dropped on our noses and technically it was not the best time to visit the city.
 For one thing, the famous fountains in the Peterhof Palace operate only from early May to early October.
 Yet, there was some sort of excitement walking in the gardens under the naked trees, in anticipation of the coming of spring…

 Saint Petersburg is located in the north-western corner of Russia with 300 years of history and close proximity to northern Europe.
 It was appalling how quickly the city was developed as the second-largest city in the country with a high level of scale and exquisiteness, owing to the three ambitious and visionary Tsars: Peter the Great, Elizabeth Petrovna, and Catherine the Great.
 One of the city’s most magnificent architectures is the Winter Palace.
 The palace was the residence of Russian Monarchs for years and now part of the palace is restored as the world-renowned State Hermitage Museum.
 The palace is located in the heart of the city by the river and it’s a huge complex.
-Not only the museum has a marvelous collection of first-class artworks from all over the world, but also the rooms in the palace is something to see.
-(For info and tips of these rooms, I wrote about it in Rooms.
-State Hermitage.)
+Not only the museum has a marvelous collection of first-class artworks from all over the world, but also the rooms in the palace are something to see.
+For info and tips on these rooms, I wrote about it in Rooms.
+State Hermitage.

 After marvel at the jaw-dropping beauty of the Winter Palace, we didn’t stop.
 The next day we continued our explorations of the refined Russian historical architectures in the outskirts area: Peterhof Palace (a.k.a the Summer Palace) and Catherine Palace.
 Both attractions are located about 30 kilometers away from the city center but in different directions.
 Catherine Palace is in the south and Peterhof Palace is on the west by the sea.
 We planned to visit Catherine Palace in the morning and then Peterhof Palace in the afternoon by taxi.
 Taxis in Russia are generally cheap and I have some tips.
 I wrote about those in We are here!
 Moscow!